 S2W is a combined initiative of the 10 NRL clubs including the St George Illawarra Dragons, the Australian Government's Department of Prime Minister and Cabinet and the National Rugby League.

 S2W provides young Indigenous Australians with work experience, mentoring and leadership opportunities to ensure they successfully complete school and transition into further study, training or meaningful employment.

 The S2W program is backed by an exceptional team of NRL players, staff, community, government and business supporters.

 Why was the School2Work program formed?

 In 2012 four NRL Clubs joined forces to deliver the S2W Program to address the Australian Government's key 'Closing the Gap' targets for indigenous students in Western Sydney.

 - To halve the gap for indigenous students in year 12-equivalent attainment by 2020, and;

 - To halve the gap in employment outcomes between indigenous and non-indigenous Australians within a decade.

 The Dragons became involved in the program for the first time in 2015.

-The St George Illawarra Dragons, in conjunction with the University of Wollongong, have commited to assist students at Jervis Bay Public School and the wider Wreck Bay Community, Bellambi Public School, Kemblawarra Public School and the Coomaditchie Community Centre.
+The St George Illawarra Dragons, in conjunction with the University of Wollongong, have committed to assist students at Jervis Bay Public School and the wider Wreck Bay community.